-Our canine friends need our assistance to maintain some aspects concerning good health.
-Just as we are concerned with our mouth health and have adapted to a regular mouth hygiene routine, this is one area we can assist our friends who cannot hold a toothbrush.
-The buildup of plaque and tartar can result in bacteria growth, which may then lead to other health conditions being, gingivitis also known as bleeding gums, periodontal disease, gum recession, tooth loss among other issues and further health concerns.
-If there is a healthy mouth, chances are your canine friend will be less susceptible to these more serious health issues.
+Our canine friends need our assistance to maintain some aspects of grooming.
+Just as we are concerned with our own mouth and have adapted to a regular routine, this is one area we can assist our friends who cannot hold a toothbrush.
 We strongly recommend that the brushing of teeth be adapted as a regular routine and this would be up to you as their guardian.

 How do I brush my dog’s teeth at home?

 - Use a specially formulated dog toothpaste.
-Never use human toothpaste it is not formulated for swallowing.
+Never use human toothpaste that is not formulated for swallowing.

 - You don’t have to use a special dog toothbrush.
 You can use a regular human toothbrush but be sure it has super soft bristles.

 - Sit your dog down beside you supported by a couch, chair or wall on the other side, giving your dog less movement.
 You may need to exercise patients, the objective here is to get that brush inside the mouth and eventually, an active brushing.
 Once this seating is accomplished and comfortable, pull the lips up and brush tooth and gum surface, expecting some toothbrush chewing.
 As like most routines, this all works better for all concerned, when introduced at an early age.

 - Keep in mind, some brushing is better than no brushing!